 My name is Roger Sutcliffe, and I have been a Philosophy for Children (P4C) educator in the UK for over 25 years, having been a primary and then secondary teacher for 20 years before that.
 I now offer consultancy, courses and coaching internationally.

 My original aim for this site was to increase interest in philosophical inquiry in IB schools.
-But the vision quickly extended to include any school, and indeed any teacher, interested in Inquiry-based Learning.
-Finally, I realised I wanted to promote not just philosophical inquiry but the wider concept and even richer practice of philosophical teaching and learning.
+But the vision quickly extended to include any school – indeed any teacher – interested in Inquiry-based Learning.
+Finally, I realised I wanted to promote not just philosophical inquiry but the wider concept and even richer practice of philosophical teaching-and-learning.

 PLEASE do not be put off by the word ‘philosophical’!
 This is not about some ‘new age’ philosophy.
 On the contrary, it is inspired by the time-honoured, practical, wisdom of Socrates and Aristotle, as well as by the ‘Community of Inquiry’ pedagogy of P4C, conceived by Matthew Lipman and Ann Sharp in New Jersey in the 1970s, and now being practised and developed in every continent.

 Nor is it about the specialist practice of teaching philosophy.
 Philosophical teaching, as I conceive it, is a way of teaching that is open to all teachers, whatever their subject and whatever the age of their students.
 It is more about how you teach than what you teach.

-It weaves together 6 strands of healthy teaching and learning, whose DNA, so to speak, can be traced to ancient Greek philosophy, but whose expression is cutting edge practice.
+It weaves together 6 strands of good teaching and learning, whose DNA, so to speak, can be traced to ancient Greek philosophy, but whose expression is cutting-edge practice.

-The prime strand is, indeed, the development of inquiry skills – essential for the gaining of knowledge and growth of understanding in 21st century classrooms.
+The prime strand is, indeed, the development of inquiry skills – essential for the gaining of knowledge and growth of understanding and good judgement in 21st century classrooms.
 There is still no better model for this than Socratic questioning – a gift for students as well as teachers.

 The next four strands also echo Socratic practice, encouraging:

 - the promotion of dialogue – to stimulate and discipline the quest for understanding;

-- the practice of reflection – which is essential for conceptual development.
+- the practice of reflection – which is essential for intellectual – and emotional – development.